 Let's look at the bench mark developer ID-11/D-76.
 Both of these developers are pretty much the same formula but packaged differently, Ilfords ID-11 coming in two bags and Kodak’s D-76 in one.
 These produce good negatives for all general purpose photography.
 This developer became the benchmark by which all other developers are measured, not because it is the best but purely because there had to be one!
 It’s a great all-rounder and will develop most films well.
 A jack of all trades but master of none would be a fair description.

-When mixing the following formulas take two thirds of the water, add a pinch of the measured Sulphite and dissolve.
-Add and fully dissolve the Metol.
+When mixing the formula below take 750ml of the water, add a pinch of the measured Sulphite and dissolve.
+Then add and fully dissolve the Metol.
 Continue with the rest of the Sulphite and remaining chemicals in the order given.
 The pinch of Sulphite stops the Metol oxidising.

-For other developing times, at differing dilutions, just multiply by the total number of parts e.g. 5 minutes stock is the equivalent of 20 minutes 1:3 (5 minutes x 4 total number of parts).
+For other developing times, at differing dilutions, just multiply by the total number of parts e.g. 5 minutes at stock concentration is the equivalent of 20 minutes at 1+3 (5 minutes x 4 total number of new parts).

-The original D-76 (as shown above) did have its problems.
+The original D-76 (as shown below) does have its problems.
 It changes alkalinity with time - not a good thing for a developer because its activity then changes.
 D-23 was formulated to overcome these problems and is a better developer.